fenixkz/rl_journey/Lesson-4/theory.md

 - Now imagine a great episode of 200 steps.
 Again, normalization scales these returns.
 - The problem is, the agent might lose a clear signal about what constitutes an absolutely good outcome (like an episode of 200 steps) versus an absolutely bad one (15 steps).
 If all normalized returns end up in a similar range (e.g., roughly -2 to +2), it can be harder for the agent to strongly differentiate between an action that led to a truly long episode versus one that led to a mediocre one.

-In CartPole: The reward is +1 for every step the pole is balanced.
+For example in CartPole the reward is +1 for every step the pole is balanced.
 The raw $G_t$ (which, if $\gamma \approx 1$, is roughly the number of remaining steps) directly tells the agent how good an action was in terms of future survival.
 Normalizing this might obscure the simple "longer is better" signal, especially if the episode lengths vary a lot.
 An action leading to $G_t=50$ is unambiguously better than one leading to $G_t=10$.
 After normalization within their respective (potentially short) episodes, their processed values might not reflect this absolute difference as strongly.

-**Noisy Statistics from Short Episodes:**

-Early in training, or if the agent is struggling, episodes can be very short.
-If you normalize returns based on just a few data points (e.g., an episode of 5-10 steps in CartPole), the calculated mean and standard deviation for that episode's $G_t$ values can be very unreliable and noisy.

-If the standard deviation within a short episode is tiny (e.g., returns are 5, 4, 3, 2, 1), dividing by this tiny $\sigma_G$ (plus a small epsilon) can blow up the normalized returns to very large positive or negative values.
-This can make your gradients huge and unstable, ironically the opposite of what normalization aims to achieve!

-**It Can Mask True Progress or Regressions:**

-If the agent generally improves from averaging 20 steps to averaging 30 steps, but the within-episode normalized returns look statistically similar in both cases, it's harder for the gradient updates to strongly reflect that overall improvement.
-The agent is always seeing returns scaled to a standard range for that particular episode's performance.

-This is less of an issue if normalization is done across a large batch of diverse, complete episode returns, but for REINFORCE where it's often applied to the $G_t$ values within a single collected episode, this effect can be more pronounced.

-**Simpler Environments Might Not Need It (or Benefit Less):**

-In environments like CartPole, the reward signal (+1 per step) is very clear, and the state space isn't excessively complex.
-The raw returns $G_t$ already provide a decent learning signal.
-The massive variance that normalization helps combat in complex Atari games (with varying reward scales, sparse rewards, etc.) might not be as big of a villain in CartPole.

 ### Entropy Exploration
 ---